galaxy-iuc/parsec/docs/commands/libraries.rst

 Get all the folders or filter specific one(s) via the provided ``name`` or ``folder_id`` in data library with id ``library_id``.
 Provide only one argument: ``name`` or ``folder_id``, but not both.

+**Output**

+list of dicts each containing basic information about a folder

 **Options**::